B8ni/bottoni/_posts/2022-10-20-aluminium-scrap-weight-random-forest-post.md

 ![]({{ site.baseurl }}/images/Pasted image 20221024163716.png)

 An alternative to ``heatmap`` is the helper function ``cluster_columns`` which implement a ``dendrogram`` chart.
-[link to dendogram chart. understand and create a separated post for each important function]
 ```python
 # https://github.com/fastai/fastbook/blob/master/09_tabular.ipynb
 from scipy.cluster import hierarchy as hc